-Ranges of estimates for the Standard C-3 and Match-Matic are provided.
+Estimates for the Standard C-3 and Match-Matic are presented with more confidence than before.
+With more data in the database, the two methods of estimation have given results that are much closer to each other.
 Two methods were used to estimate production.
 One is based on the number of these cameras reported compared to the number of postwar, pre-Standard C-3 cameras reported and the assumption that a Match-Matic or Standard C-3 is just as likely to be reported (in proportion to their relative numbers) as a postwar, pre-Standard C-3.
-The other is based on analysis of the times the sequential portion of the serial number 'rolls over' (reaches and passes 99999).
-The latter method is hampered somewhat by inconsistencies in the sequential portion, especially for Match-Matics.
+The other is based on analysis of the sequential portion of the serial number within years and quarters.

 |Golden Shield Match-Matic C-3||~2,500|

 These cameras in all other respects resemble other cameras of their era.

 No other combination of known features appears to be particularly rare in the C series cameras.(Top of page)

 Among the earliest postwar cameras, odd combinations of lens labeling and aperture ranges are seen in small batches, as noted in Lens Labeling.

 After the early anomalies, the postwar/pre-Standard C-3 serial numbers generally progress in an orderly chronological fashion, with a pretty even distribution across the range.
 However, there is currently one large gap: No cameras are found in the survey with serial numbers between 1215383 and 1327528.
 There are enough cameras in the survey to state with high statistical confidence that a gap roughly this size really exists and is not just an issue of a small sample size.